pagkly/Zed/Investopedia4/How Countertrade Works.md

 ## Other Examples of a Countertrades

 -   A **counterpurchase** refers to the sale of goods and services to a company in a foreign country by a company that promises to make a future purchase of a specific product from the same company in that country.
--   A **buyback** is a countertrade occurs when a firm builds a manufacturing facility in a country—or supplies technology, equipment, training, or other services to the country and agrees to take a certain percentage of the plant's output as partial payment for the contract.
+-   A **buyback** is a countertrade occurs when a firm builds a [[Manufacturing|manufacturing]] facility in a country—or supplies technology, equipment, training, or other services to the country and agrees to take a certain percentage of the plant's output as partial payment for the contract.
--   An **offset** is a countertrade agreement in which a company offsets a hard currency purchase of an unspecified product from that nation in the future.
+-   An **offset** is a countertrade agreement in which a company offsets a [[Hard Currency|hard currency]] purchase of an unspecified product from that nation in the future.
--   **Compensation trade** is a form of barter in which one of the flows is partly in goods and partly in hard currency.
+-   **Compensation trade** is a form of barter in which one of the flows is partly in goods and partly in [[Hard Currency|hard currency]].

 ### Key Takeaways